 A survey of Filipino history from its origins to the present and examination of its culture, as expressed through its customs, art, music, film, and food.
+Course Type(s): Core curriculum course.

 SP-362.
 History and Culture of Cuba.
 3 Credits.